mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_4_testing_data_sync_with_digitalocean_spaces.md

 **Why?**
 - Confirms webhook and polling upload Shopify data to Spaces using `TokenStorage`.
-- Unaffected by Chapter 4’s conversation handling updates.
+- Unaffected by recent changes to Facebook data handling.

 ### Step 3: Verify Webhook Functionality
 **Action**: Simulate updates to trigger webhooks.